 What’s Included in Course?

-This is a self-paced course that you can do at your own time and convenience.
-This course will give you access to
+This is a self-paced video-based training course that you can do at your own time and convenience.
+On sign up you will have access to our online member portal providing you access to

 Downloadable Course Material in PDF Format Containing Step-by-Step Guide with Screenshots

 iOS users will be able to download mobile app and do the course on mobile.
 The app will also allow you to access the videos and view offline.
-Unfortunately, currently this app is not available on Android.
+Android users will be able to view the course on their browser.